 One big sticking point of switching to an electric vehicle is high list prices.
 However, we're here to show how affordable an EV can be, and have rounded up the best electric car deals on offer in the UK.

-Many electric cars are made available with PCP car finance.
+Many electric cars are available with PCP car finance.
 These are a long-term financial agreement that comprise an up-front deposit and monthly payments over a set period of, say, two to five years.
-They can benefit from 0% APR.
+Often, the lender applies interest to the loan, but many EVs benefit from 0% APR to encourage drivers to make the switch.

 At the end of the finance deal, buyers can hand the car back with nothing more to pay, or buy the car outright by paying off a lump sum – or, most often, use the collateral in the car to put towards another new-car PCP deal.